Wind power in California: Growth

 In 2016, California used about 285,700 GWh and generated 13,500 GWh of wind energy in state.

-Wind energy supplied about 6.9% of California's total electricity needs in 2017 (including power supplied from other states in this case), and 7.35% in 2019.
-By the end of 2019, installed wind generation capacity increased to 5,973 megawatts.
+Wind energy supplied about 6.9% of California's total electricity needs in 2017 (including power supplied from other states), and 7.35% in 2019.
+By the end of 2019, installed wind generation capacity had increased to 5,973 MW.

-Due to higher average winds in the plains area of the U.S., California ranked fifth in wind generation in 2018.
+Due to higher average wind speeds in the plains area of the U.S., California ranked fifth in wind generation in 2018.

 In January 2018, the Tule Wind Project came online.
-Located in eastern San Diego County, the facility has 57 wind turbines which collectively generate 131.1 megawatts of electricity.
+Located in eastern San Diego County, the facility has 57 wind turbines which collectively generate 131.1 MW of electricity.
 There are plans to expand this project by an additional 24 turbines in the future.
 In its current configuration, the installation is able to power an estimated 40,000 homes.
 CAISO tested the wind farm's synchronverter in 2018, and found it could perform some of the grid services similar or better than traditional generators.